ElegantLin/elegantlin.github.io/_teaching/CDI.md

 Several concepts you should know from the name of this course: [Open Source Software](https://opensource.com/resources/what-open-source), [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware), [LICENSEs of Open Source software](https://opensource.org/licenses) and [Github](https://en.wikipedia.org/wiki/GitHub).

 # Device
-After keeping the view of course, you have got the strongest weapon to help you to overcome the difficulties in this journey.
+After keeping the view of course, you have got the strongest weapon to help you overcome the difficulties in this journey.
 The next you should do is to know about the physical world.

 ## Processor
 ### [Arduino](https://www.arduino.cc/)